-Focusing on data from histology only, we identified 49 males, 11 females, and 31 'morphological hermaphrodites' or 'intersex individuals' (which we define as individuals with coexisting male and female gonadal tissue but no information on the functionality of these tissues, see discussion).
+Focusing on data from histology only, we identified 48 males, 11 females, and 31 'morphological hermaphrodites' or 'intersex individuals' (which we define as individuals with coexisting male and female gonadal tissue but no information on the functionality of these tissues, see discussion).

 Because our histological observations were limited to a single middle cross section per individual, it is possible that some male tissue was missed in the individuals identified as females (see discussion).
-Therefore, we considered two groups of A. kojimai individuals in downstream analyses, depending on their sex identified on-board and/or from gonad sections: a group of males (n = 82) and a group of 'females or morphological hermaphrodites' (n = 69).
+Therefore, unless otherwise stated, we considered two groups of A. kojimai individuals in downstream analyses, based on their sex as identified from gonad sections when available (on-board observations when not available): a group of males (n = 81) and a group of 'females or morphological hermaphrodites' (n = 68).
 See the discussion for a detailed argumentation about this dichotomy.